 This is a famous exercise for IT band.
 I have included this exercise with hip as many people with hip issues (THR, labrum tear, Hip fracture) complain of pain on the outer thigh area.
 The tightness of I-T band or piriformis syndrome are a topic in themselves to discuss.
 But this is a basic exercise that I usually include in hip pain regime.

-With this article, I tried to cover major hip exercises that you can use as a part your exercise regime.
+With this article, I tried to cover major hip exercises that you can use as a part of your exercise regime.
 Depending on muscle strength, activity level, and pain level, you need to determine the position as well as external resistance.
 You can use ankle weight, T band, Elastic bands to perform resistance training.

 Hope this article helps with some deconditioning and muscle strength.